William Cove

+Early life

 Cove was born in Halifax Terrace, Middle Rhondda, to Edwin and Elizabeth Cove.
 His father, a miner, was born in Berkeley in Gloucestershire and was among the thousands from the west of England who migrated to the Rhondda Valleys at the end of the nineteenth century to seek work in the rapidly expanding coal industry.
 His mother was a native of Aberdare.

+Early career

 Cove trained as a teacher and in 1911 was employed as a teacher by Rhondda Urban Council.
+He participated in the foundation of the Teachers Labour League.

+Political career

 Cove was first elected to Parliament in the 1923 general election for the Northamptonshire constituency of Wellingborough, where he succeeded the National Liberal MP Geoffrey Shakespeare.
 In the 1929 general election, Cove left Wellingborough to become MP for the Welsh constituency of Aberavon, where the Labour Leader Ramsay MacDonald had stood down to stand for the County Durham seat of Seaham.
 Cove remained MP for Aberavon until he retired at the 1959 general election after 36 years in the Commons, he was succeeded at Aberavon by John Morris.
 He died in 1963 aged 74 in Chipping Norton, Oxfordshire.

 Cove has been neglected by historians and he does not feature in the Dictionary of Welsh Biography.